anekobtw/ad-muter-spotify/README.md

 ## Installation
 - Clone the repository or download the source code.
 - Install the required dependencies using `pip install -r requirements.txt`.
-- Obtain Spotify Developer credentials (client ID, client secret, and redirect URI) and update the `config.py` file with your credentials.
+- Obtain Spotify Developer credentials (client ID, client secret, and redirect URI) and update the `config.py` file with them.
 - Run the script using `python main.py`.

 ## Acknowledgements